dreamforce16/df16workshops/content/workshop/suggestion-box/index.md

  ```

 10. Select **File | Save**
-11. Open the ** SuggestionBoxApp Application ** and replace the below
+11. Open the **SuggestionBoxApp** Application  and replace the below:

  ```html
  <!-- <c:SearchBar /> to be uncommented after component creation -->